 - Javan tiger – P.t. sondaica – extinct since 1980’s

-Only five subspecies remain (global wild population in brackets):
+Only six subspecies remain (global wild population estimates in brackets):

 In the 19th Century, tigers were found throughout India.
 Even today, relic populations punctuate the map from the Himalayas to Cape Comorin, except in Punjab, Kutch and the deserts of Rajasthan.
 In the northeast, tiger range extends into Nepal and Burma.